 Equations 15- 19 correspond to equations (16)-(20) in Jou et al. (2008) with the additional terms of storm motion on Eqs.
-15 - 17.
-Equation 20 is an updated version of Eq.
-15 to minimize the unknown terms after plugging in the $V_M cos(\theta_T - \theta_M)$ .
+15- 17.
 The derivation shows that the storm motion is aliased on the components of mean wind, wavenumber 0 tangential and wavenumber 0 radial wind.
 Since the storm motion can be accurately estimated over successive radar volumes, the above equations can yield more accurate estimation of these wind components.
 However, the separation of storm motion and mean wind does not solve the underdetermined problem that the number of unknown variables is greater than the number of equations.
-We apply the same closure assumption in Lee et al. (1999) and Jou et al. (2008) that the asymmetric component of radial wind is much smaller

-210 than the asymmetric component of tangential wind, so the terms associated with radial wind asymmetries can be ignored.
-This closure assumption may not be applicable within the boundary layer or outflow layer where the radial wind asymmetries can be substantial.
+We apply the same closure assumption in Lee et al. (1999) and Jou et al. (2008) that the asymmetric component of radial wind is much smaller than the asymmetric component of tangential wind, so the terms associated with radial wind asymmetries can be ignored.
 Future research is required to improve this closure assumption and retrieve the asymmetric radial wind.

-With the above equations, the along-beam component of the mean flow, axisymmetric (n=0) tangential wind, axisymmetric radial wind, and asymmetric tangential winds (n=1-2) can be retrieved by performing linear least squares fit on $V_d D/R_T$ in a

-- 215 TC centered cylindrical coordinate.
+- 180 With the above equations, the along-beam component of the mean flow, axisymmetric (n=0) tangential wind, axisymmetric radial wind, and asymmetric tangential winds (n=1-2) can be retrieved by performing linear least squares fit on $V_d D/R_T$ in a TC centered cylindrical coordinate.
 All data within 1-km radius-wide annulus are included in the linear least squares fit.
-To deal with missing data in observational radar data and reduce the influence of outliers (Matejka and Srivastava, 1991), the truncation of the Fourier series follows Lee et al. (2000) (Table 2), which is consistent with the restriction of maximum allowable gap size in Lorsolo and Aksoy (2012).
+To deal with missing data in observational radar data and reduce the influence of outliers, the truncation of the Fourier series follows Lee et al. (2000) (Table 2), which is consistent with the restriction of maximum allowable gap size in Lorsolo and - 185 Aksoy (2012).
 Lorsolo et al. have shown that the maximum allowable gap size varies with number of gaps and noise.
-If more gaps are present in the signal, the maximum allowable gap size is greater than originally suggested in Lee et al. - 220 (2000).
+If more gaps are present in the signal, the maximum allowable gap size is greater than originally suggested in Lee et al. (2000).
 We allowed the maximum wavenumber up to wavenumber 2 in the retrieved tangential wind in this study to reduce retrieval errors.